Fees & Funding > What Does the 12-Week Property Disregard Mean? What Happens To My Home?

 If you or your loved one owns a property aside from your home, its value will be taken into account once you enter a care home.
 If this property is worth more than £23,250, you’ll have to pay the full cost of care fees.

-In some cases, it’ll make financial sense from a financial perspective for you not to take a property disregard, such as if you have a high weekly income.
+In some cases, it’ll make sense from a financial perspective for you not to take a property disregard, such as if you have a high weekly income.

 Your property’s value won’t be taken into consideration while it remains the home of any of the following: